Faculty and Staff

 Brannon-Peppas L and Blanchette J O. Nanoparticles and targeted systems for cancer therapy.
 Adv Drug Del Rev, 56, 1649-1659, (2004).

-BMEN 211 – Modeling and Simulation in Biomedical Enigneering
+BMEN 211 – Computational Toold for Modeling of Biomedical Systems

 BMEN 290 – Thermodynamics of Biomolecular Systems